BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/views/composite-view-api.md

 ## Deprecate

 Locks the view, so no further operations can be performed.
-It also stops indexing any more resources into it and deletes the underlying index.
+It also stops indexing any more resources into it and deletes all the underlying Elasticsearch indices and Blazegraph namespaces.

 Deprecating a view is considered to be an update as well.

 @@@ note { .warning }

-Deprecating a view deletes the view index, making the view not searchable.
+Deprecating a view deletes all the underlying Elasticsearch indices and Blazegraph namespaces, making the view not searchable.

 @@@